brachbach/covid-models/differences_between_models.md

 * Grab bag of other interesting things that the Imperial model does:
     * If there are fewer than 10 attributed deaths in a country, don't use attributed deaths to determine infection rates.
 Most of the infections that led to those deaths might have been acquired abroad
     * Use distributions for many things, e.g. incubation period and time from onset of symptoms to death
+    * To estimate IFR, combine an estimate of IFR from one paper with age-adjusted infection attack rates from another paper
     * Use a "discrete renewal process" to model the number of infected individuals.
 I don't understand this very well yet, but it's similar to Susceptible-Infected-Recovered modeling, where each individual is modeled as being in one of those 3 categories (and then if susceptible, may catch COVID from others, and if Infected, may spread it to others)